limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 The target driver has written something to the host machine in a debugger-based target-to-host [attack](https://archive.org/details/Debugger-basedTarget-to-hostCross-systemAttacks-AlexIonescu)!

 Well, now that the driver is in the kernel memory, I can dump it out and perform further analysis like searching for decrypted files or decoded strings.
-I can dump out `wtlol` memory with the following command.
+I can dump out `wtlol.sys` with the following command.

 ```
 0: kd> .writemem c:\temp\raw fffff801`9cbf0000 (fffff801`9cdf7000-0x1)